How to calculate days inventory outstanding (DIO)

-In order to calculate this financial ratio, you’ll first need to know the average inventory for an item and the cost of goods sold (also called the cost of sales).
+In order to calculate days inventory outstanding, you’ll first need to know the average inventory for an item and the cost of goods sold (also called the cost of sales).
 The average inventory is simply the sum of the inventory at the beginning of the period and the inventory at the end of the period divided by 2.

 The cost of goods sold (COGS) are the expenses that can be directly connected to the production and sales of goods and services.
 This includes labor and materials that go into the production of the good or service, but not general business overheads.